 Pastor Tesfatsion was arrested on 27 May 2004, during his visit to Massawa.
 He was released in 2010, gravely ill, but recovered and left Eritrea.

 Pastor Meron was arrested at a police checkpoint just before entering Asmara, on his way to return Pastor Tesfatsion’s belongings to his home.
 He was taken to Asmara’s 2nd Police Station, where he was held for two months before being moved into its notorious maximum-security Wengel Mermera Central Criminal Investigation interrogation centre.
-It is believed that many of Eritrea’s prominent political and military prisoners are incarcerated in this dungeon-like inner labyrinth of cells, as well as Christian leaders including Mussie Ezaz, Dr Kiflu Gebremeskel, Rev Haile Naizghe and Pastor Kidane Weldou.
+It is believed that many of Eritrea’s prominent political and military prisoners are incarcerated in this dungeon-like inner labyrinth of cells, as well as 21 church leaders including Mussie Ezaz, Dr Kiflu Gebremeskel, Rev Haile Naizghe and Pastor Kidane Weldou.
 They, like Pastor Meron, have never been tried, and have been held incommunicado since their arrests.

 (Human Rights Without Frontiers, Immigration and Refugee Board of Canada, In Chains for Christ, Release Eritrea)